Delivering Constructive Criticism: A Guide For Effective Feedback

 1. Impact – Explain the effects of the behavior on work or others.

-Example: “When you are late, our clients have to wait and may get frustrated.”
+Example: “When you are late, our clients must wait and may get frustrated.”

 1. Expectations – Clarify the desired performance or behavior.

-Example: “I expect you to arrive 5 minutes early to client meetings to set up.”
+Example: “I expect you to arrive 5 minutes early to set up client meetings.”

 1. Suggestions – Offer practical guidance on improving.